 Steps: n/a

+Costs: n/a

+Schedule: n/a

 Effects on Other Programs/Measures: n/a

 Description: Replacement and potential relocation of Ground Run-up Barrier B (location/materials/size).

 Background and Intent: Run-up barriers are constructed to reduce noise impacts associated with run-up operations.
 They are typically installed at airports with heavy maintenance facilities and large numbers of complaints related to run-up operations.